27rabbitlt/27rabbitlt.io/docs/posts/MATH/AdvancedFormalLanguageTheory.md

 There might be cycles in non-acyclic graph, which means there would be infinitely many paths in automaton.
 Then here is the problem: how do we calculate path sum, it might not even converge?

-To make sure such *sum* exists, we further require closed semiring to have a new operation **Kleene star** defined as:
+To make sure such *sum* exists, we further require closed semiring to have a new unary operation **Kleene star** defined as:

 !!! note "Kleene star"
     Kleene star operation must satisfy following two axioms: